jackbustertann/Movie_recommendation_system/README.md

 The modelling process for this project involved building three recommendation systems: a content-based system and two user-based systems.

-In the absence of any online feedback from users, the average cosine dissimilarity between recommendations was used to assess the effectiveness of each system.
-Note that this was used instead of the conventional rmse metric to account for the level of personalisation in the recommendations and to penalise any system whose recommendations were dominated by a small subset of popular movies.
+In the absence of any online feedback from users, coverage and the average cosine dissimilarity between recommendations were used to assess the effectiveness of each system.
+These metrics were used instead of the conventional rmse metric to account for the level of personalisation in the recommendations and to penalise any system whose recommendations were dominated by a small subset of movies.

 ### Content-based System